mildred/nimnews/README.md

 - [RFC-3977] in implemented in part (missing XOVER kind of requests and many others)
 - [RFC-4642]: STARTTLS extension is drafted (not tested, might not be secure)
 - [RFC-4643]: AUTH extension is drafted with USER/PASS, SASL PLAIN ([RFC-4616]) and SASL [SCRAM] (missing user database yet!)
+- [RFC-850]: Message structure, control messages, not implemented at all except very basic parsing of headers and body following mistly [RFC-822]

 Build
 -----